Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Conclusions

 \subsection{Coarse-graining and the filtering spectrum}

-The coupling between different length- and time-scales and also between different geographic regions presents a major difficulty in understanding, modeling, and predicting oceanic circulation and mixing.
+The coupling between different length- and time-scales and between different geographic regions presents a major difficulty in understanding, modeling, and predicting oceanic circulation and mixing.
 Indeed, the oceanic kinetic energy budget is estimated to suffer from large uncertainties \cite{FerrariWunsch09}.
 A major reason behind these difficulties is a lack of scale-analysis methods that are appropriate in the \emph{global} ocean.
 In this paper, we have demonstrated the versatility of coarse-graining in serving as a robust scale-analysis method for the global ocean circulation that complements existing methods.
 The approach is very general, allows for probing the dynamics simultaneously in scale and in space, and is not restricted by assumptions of homogeneity or isotropy commonly required for traditional methods such as Fourier or structure-function analysis.
-Therefore, coarse-graining offers a way to probe and to quantify the energy budget at different length-scales globally while maintaining local information about the heterogeneous oceanic regions.

-Here, we have also demonstrated how the recently developed \emph{filtering spectrum} \cite{sadek2018extracting}, which relies on coarse-graining, can be used to quantify the energy spectrum in the ocean.
-The method frees us from the limitations of Fourier boxes, and allows us to extract the spectrum globally.
-We view this work as a necessary step toward constructing a scale-aware global Lorenz Energy Cycle for the ocean circulation.
+Coarse-graining includes wavelet analysis as a special case with the proper choice of convolution kernel \cite{sadek2018extracting}.
+Coarse-graining offers a way to probe and quantify the energy budget at different length-scales globally while maintaining local information about the heterogeneous oceanic regions.
+We view this work as an important step toward constructing a scale-aware global Lorenz Energy Cycle for the ocean circulation \cite{loose2023diagnosing}.